 The Associate in Science Degree in Paramedic Technology provides entry-level opportunities for students to pursue a career as pre-hospital care providers.
 Paramedics work in the fast-paced world of emergency medicine in rescue vehicles and emergency rooms as well as in doctors' offices and other health care facilities.
 Paramedics provide for the needs of their patients and are advocates and health educators for patients, families, and communities.
 They educate people to take proactive measures to ensure they live a healthier life.
 The goal of the program is “to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.”

 This paramedic program prepares licensed Emergency Medical Technician (EMT) professionals to provide care for diverse populations within the community.
 In order to do so, students need to acquire paramedic knowledge, clinical skills, highly-developed communication and clinical reasoning and judgment skills.
-Students without an EMT license are able to prepare for the license in a separate preliminary quarter and must pass the licensure exam by the third quarter of the Paramedic Technology program.
+Students without an EMT license are able to prepare for the license in a separate preliminary term and must pass the licensure exam by the third term of the Paramedic Technology program.